Jburlama/webserv_notes/notes/webserv.md

 - accept() -> Blocks and waits for a client to connect, then creates a new socket for that connection.
 - send -> Send message.
 - recv -> Recieve message.
+- fork() -> will be used to send and recieve multiple messages at the same time

 > "Why not combine listen() and accept()?"
     Because listen() sets up the queue once, while accept() is called repeatedly.